Windowing in SQL

 These windows can be created based on either event time (when the event originally occurred) or processing time (when the pipeline reads the event).
 Event time is usually preferable.
 See the time in pipelines section of the pipelines documentation to understand why.
 To use event time, a watermark must be set on the input stream.
 See watermarks section of the streams documentation for more information.

-This page assumes that you are already familiar with how to use SQL’s "group by" clause to aggregate data in a batch setting.
+This page assumes that you are already familiar with how to use the GROUP BY clause in SQL to aggregate data in a batch setting.

 Window aggregations in Decodable SQL look much like standard SQL aggregations.
 They use functions like count and sum in the select portion of the statement and then define how records should be grouped using the group by clause.
 The difference is that the source stream in the from clause is replaced with a table supplied by a Table-Valued Function: